 The District may provide requested copies of data immediately or may advise that the copies will be provided as soon as reasonably possible thereafter.
 The ability to provide copies immediately depends on the number of copies requested, staff workload and the need to deliver the data elsewhere for copies to be made (e.g., oversize documents, tapes, electronic data).

+The DPCO shall maintain a log of DCA requests and the responses to such requests.
+The DPCO shall review the log with Board at least annually.

 Costs

 There is no cost to inspect documents.
-If document copies are requested, the requesting individual will be charged 25 cents per page for up to 100 letter- or legal-sized black-and-white printed copies, except that there is no charge for delivery by email of less than 100 pages or the equivalent (as determined by the District) of data.
-Standard charges will apply for re-delivery of data in the event of failure of email delivery resulting from incapacity of the recipient’s email system.
+If physical copies of documents are requested, the requesting individual will be charged 5 cents per page for up to 100 letter- or legal-sized black-and-white printed copies, except that there is no charge for delivery of less than 100 pages or the equivalent (as determined by the District) of data.
 Copies of documents will not be certified as true and correct copies unless certification is specifically requested.
 The fee for certification is $1 per document.
+There is no charge for emailing copies of electronically stored documents.
+It is the policy of the District to electronically store as many of the District’s documentation as practicable.
+It is the policy of the District to digitize all documents produced pursuant to any data request to the extent practicable.

 With respect to oversize copies, tapes, electronic data, photographs, slides and other unusual formats, the requesting individual will be responsible for the actual cost incurred by the District to make the copy itself or to use a vendor, except that there is no charge for electronic delivery of less than 100 pages of data or the equivalent (as determined by the District).

 An individual requesting copies or the electronic transmittal of more than 100 pages of data is responsible to pay the District the actual cost, including the cost of staff time to search for and retrieve data and to make, certify, compile and transmit copies.
 Staff-time cost will be assessed based on established hourly rates.
-The District will not charge for staff time needed to separate public from protected data.
+The District will not charge for staff time needed to separate public from not public data.
+The District will use good faith effort to have the least costly qualified employee prepare responses to such requests.

 If an individual so asks, before copies are made the District will advise of the approximate number of pages of documents responsive to a request or the likely cost of responding to a request.
 Payment may not be made in cash (checks are accepted).
 The District may, at its discretion, require payment in advance.